 Between 2500 and 3000 people with autism and learning difficulties are currently detained in some form of in-patient setting and over 30,000 are at risk of being placed in one.
 7 Days of Action is:

 - a family led campaign to get people with autism and learning difficulties out of in-patient settings and back into their communities;

 - to keep them in their communities once they are home

 - and to stop them from having to leave their communities in the first place

 In support of the third 7 Days of Action CeDR is publishing A Trade in People: The inpatient healthcare economy for people with learning disabilities and/or autism.
-The full report and an easy read summary will be available on 27th June 2017 following coverage on BBC Breakfast News.
+The full report and an easy read summary was published on 27th June 2017 following coverage on BBC Breakfast News.

 Details of our report on the first 7 Days campaign which was published to mark the 2nd 7 days of action in October 2016 can be found here 7 Days of Action 2016